Rate Limiting: Token Bucket, Sliding Window, and Distributed Systems

 Per-User vs Per-IP

 Rate limits can apply to authenticated users or to IP addresses.
-Per-user limits are fairer to shared IPs (multiple users behind corporate NAT).
+Per-user limits work better for shared IPs (multiple users behind corporate NAT).
 Per-IP limits protect against attacks from single sources.

 Use both.
 Per-IP limits catch unauthenticated abuse.
 Per-user limits ensure authenticated users share resources fairly.